 That being said, most users training for endurance runs or other high-intensity routines regularly do see a 5 – 15% improvement in VO2 Max over a period of time.

-Logging a 20-minute, high-intensity outdoor run workout once a week will help to increase your VO2 max.
+Logging into a 20-minute, high-intensity outdoor run workout once a week will help to increase your VO2 max.

 How does VO2 Max influence other related metrics?